Divorce

 If your spouse does respond to the complaint, the next step will be to begin the discovery process.
 This is the process in which both parties exchange information about their assets, debts, and other relevant information.
 This can be done voluntarily or by court order.

-How Long Does It Take to Get a Divorce in Georgia?
+How Long Does It Take to Get a Divorce in Georgia with a Divorce Attorney?

 Getting a divorce is a complex and highly emotional process.
 The decisions you make during your divorce will impact your future and the future of your family.
 That is why it is so important to have an experienced divorce attorney on your side.
-A divorce lawyer can help you understand your rights and options, and provide the guidance and support you need to make informed decisions.
-A divorce lawyer can also help you negotiate a settlement agreement, and, if necessary, represent you in court.
+A divorce lawyer can help you understand your rights and options and provide the guidance and support you need to make informed decisions.
+A divorce attorney can also help you negotiate a settlement agreement and, if necessary, represent you in court.

 How Long Do You Have to Be Separated Before Uncontested Divorce in GA?